[AWS] Root volume (EBS) can now be expanded without stopping the service! ! !

 You can now change the EBS volume type, size, and Iops from the console panel.

-Try expanding the EBS size from the AWS console
+Expand the EBS size from the AWS console

-This time, change the 30GiB GP2 volume to 40GiB.
+In this example, we will change the 30GiB GP2 volume to 40GiB.

 .
 The status is of course in-use.

-When you have finished making changes, click "Modify".
+Once you've finished making changes, click "Modify."

-Confirm will appear.
+A confirmation message will appear.

-Click "Yes" to start changing the settings.
+Click "Yes" to begin changing the settings.

-This time it took about 10 minutes to complete.
+This time, it took about 10 minutes to complete.

 [root@beyond ~]# lsblk NAME MAJ:MIN RM SIZE RO TYPE MOUNTPOINT xvda 202:0 0 40G 0 disk mqxvda1 202:1 0 30G 0 part /